GLOBAL MARKETS-Security jitters drive European investors back to safe havens

 99.745 on Tuesday, its highest since mid April.
 It has risen 6.3

-percent in the past month as market odds for a U.S. rate hike in
+percent in the past month as market odds for a U.S. interest

 This week's data further cemented rate hike expectations.